particle-iot/uber-library-example/README.md

 ### Code

-Let's start with some code that illustrates the simpliest thing that could be called a library

-In `inc/uber-library-example.h` (the "main definition header"), you'll see something like this (see `//` prefaced code for annotations.).
+In `inc/uber-library-example.h`, you'll see something like this:

     // Boilerplate, ignore or google it
     #ifndef _UBER_LIBRARY_EXAMPLE